bordencodes/Journey-Words/README.md

 ### **_Description_**

-#### The JourneyWords App is a full-stack application that allows Spanish-learning users to create vocabulary lists that meet their personal and professional language goals.
-This app offers users existing vocabulary lists as well as the ability to create or update their own vocabulary lists.
-There will also be an option to delete words from the vocabulary lists.
+#### The JourneyWords App is a full-stack application that allows users to create vocabulary lists that meet their personal and professional language goals.
+This app is ideal for ESL learners and offers the users existing vocabulary lists as well as the ability to create or update their own vocabulary lists.
+There is also an option to delete words from the vocabulary lists.

 ---